 *** All deadlines noted on this website must be abided by in order to be considered for admission to the WSU PharmD program.
 Due to the highly competitive nature of admission to this program, successful completion of all admission requirements does not guarantee admission to the program.***

-The minimum cumulative undergraduate GPA acceptable for admissions consideration is 3.0.
+The minimum cumulative undergraduate GPA acceptable for admission consideration is 3.0, as calculated by PharmCAS.
+Click here for information on how PharmCAS calculates GPAs.

 If coursework was completed at a non-US institution, transcripts must be evaluated by a WSU approved evaluation service (WES, ECE, etc.).
 The official course-by-course evaluation must be sent to PharmCAS and to Wayne State University.
-Please see the following website for information regarding foreign transcript prerequisite evaluation: http://www.cphs.wayne.edu/program/Transcriptguide.php
+Please click here for information regarding foreign transcript prerequisite evaluation.

-Any questions regarding undergraduate coursework may be directed to the Office of Student and Alumni Affairs at firstname.lastname@example.org
+Any questions regarding undergraduate coursework may be directed to the Office of Student Affairs at email@example.com.

-- The minimum prerequisite coursework GPA acceptable for admissions consideration is 3.0.
+- The minimum prerequisite coursework GPA acceptable for admissions consideration is 3.0, as calculated by the Wayne State University Admissions Committee.

 - All prerequisite coursework must be completed with a "C"/2.0 or higher.

 *If any of the science courses were completed greater than 6 years prior to the time of application submission, a waiver from the WSU PharmD program must be obtained.
-This request must include: a) the name, course number, institution name of the course(s) to be waived, b) a detailed explanation which describes why the employment experience demonstrates mastery of the prerequisite course content.
-A detailed account of the principles and objectives and the prerequisite course content must included, along with specific employment duties.
+This request must include: a) the name, course number, institution name of the course(s) to be waived, b) a detailed explanation which describes why employment experience or recent academic coursework demonstrates mastery of the prerequisite course content.
+A detailed account of the principles and objectives and the prerequisite course content must included, along with specific employment duties or academic achievements.
 Attach to the email your transcripts showing the grade for the course.
 Unofficial transcripts are fine for waiver reviews.
 Do not send transcripts by mail for waiver reviews.
-Send the request and all supporting information to email@example.com
+Send the request and all supporting information to firstname.lastname@example.org

 Example of 6 Year Waiver Request: